 The scriptures do not contain a single statement calling marital divorce a sin.
-God’s law gave instructions on how to carry out divorce lawfully.
-God’s law licensed no sin whatsoever.
+God’s divorce laws are, in essence, guidelines on how to carry out divorce lawfully.
+God’s law does not license sin.
 If any passage of scripture called divorce a sin, then Paul would have certainly referred to that passage in 1 Corinthians 7, but instead he said, “But to the rest I say, not the Lord, that if any brother has a wife who is an unbeliever, and she consents to live with him, he must not leave her.”
-The key to this passage is the word “consents”; however, for our current purpose, it is clear that Paul had no scriptural warrant upon which to reference that would make it obvious to Christians that divorce was sinful and prohibited by God.
+The key to this passage is the word “consents”; however, for our current purpose, it is clear that Paul had no scriptural passage to call upon that would make it obvious to Christians that divorce was sinful and prohibited by God.

 The bible also uses the word for ‘divorce’ in referring to God’s action against Israel.
 Logic 101: God cannot sin.
 God divorced Israel.
 Divorce cannot be a sin.
 Obviously getting a divorce in order to commit adultery appears to show that divorce can be a sin, but Jesus made it clear that usurping a lawful path to commit adultery is still adultery.
 Nowhere in Matthew 18 does Jesus call divorce a sin, but improperly using a divorce to commit adultery does not take away the sin of adultery.
 The sin of those Pharisees was adultery and that is precisely what Jesus called it.

 Truth: Man Hates Divorce